 Ecuador’s Top 10 Exports

-Ecuador’s top 10 exports account for 91.5% of the overall value of its global shipments.
+Ecuador’s top 10 exports accounted for 90.7% of the overall value of its global shipments.

 The following types of Ecuadorian product shipments represent positive net exports or a trade balance surplus.
 Investopedia defines net exports as the value of a country’s total exports minus the value of its total imports.